Lauda Air Flight 004: Accident

 The aircraft immediately began a diving left turn.
 The CVR recorded master caution warning and a second snapping sound, followed by various alerts such as overspeed and a second master caution, and Welch's last recorded words: "Jesus Christ" in response to the rapid rolling sensation, "here, wait a minute" as he brought engine 1's thrust lever to idle and shut down the engine and finally, "damn it".
 Following this, the CVR recorded an increase in background wind noise followed by several loud bangs.
-Maneuvering overloads produced by the pilots' sustained attempts to regain pitch control, in combination with the increasing velocity of the dive, had exceeded the aircraft's structural limits and destroyed the weakened aft fuselage along with the rest of the damaged flight surfaces.
+Manoeuvring overloads produced by the pilots' sustained attempts to regain pitch control, in combination with the increasing velocity of the dive, had exceeded the aircraft's structural limits and destroyed the weakened aft fuselage along with the rest of the damaged flight surfaces.
 The loss of the tail caused further negative loading of the wings, as the airplane experienced Mach tuck and nosed over vertically, reaching a speed of at least Mach 0.99 (the highest value that the aircraft's sensors could record), breaking the sound barrier.

 The wings then experienced structural failure and separated at the trailing edges, engulfing the remains of the falling aircraft in flames before impacting mountainous wooded terrain and exploding.
 Most of the wreckage was scattered over a remote forest area roughly 1 sqkm in size, at an elevation of 600 m, in what is now Phu Toei National Park, Suphan Buri.
 The wreckage site is about 6 km north-northeast of Phu Toey, Huay Kamin (ห้วยขมิ้น), Dan Chang district, Suphan Buri province, about 100 km northwest of Bangkok, close to the Burma-Thailand border.
 Rescuers found Welch's body still in the pilot's seat.